Creating a Homestead in the Heart of New JerseyMarch 31, 2020

 When engineering how the runoff from rain will be handled, instead of the methods used in traditional construction, we can utilize an interconnected system of ponds, cisterns and bioretention basins that recharge our aquifer, direct water away from our house to support water-loving plantings like cranberries, elderberry, and paw-paw, provide a habitat for fish that eat mosquito larvae and store enough water to irrigate our vegetable garden.

-More about Permaculture and the Small House
+More about Permaculture

 The science behind Permaculture involves figuring out how to integrate rather than segregate different elements in the design that support each other over time.
 The architectural team began with a rough sketch of some of the environmental aspects of the site including the path of the sun and direction of the prevailing winds during the winter and summer.
 These elements would drive a much deeper discussion of the physical siting of the home which would have solar panels, and therefore, require ample southern roof exposure.